All in-person classes, events and activities are canceled Wednesday, Feb. 12, due to the weather forecast. Read the weather notice.

 Formerly the library and map collection of the American Geographical Society (AGS) of New York, it was donated to the University of Wisconsin-Milwaukee Libraries in 1978 following a nationwide selection process by the AGS of New York.

-The AGSL was formed in the early 1850s to support research in and diffusion of geographical and statistical information and to maintain a collection of maps, charts and instruments.
+The collection was formed in the early 1850s to support research in and diffusion of geographical and statistical information and to maintain a collection of maps, charts and instruments.
 By 1870, this library was already recognized as the “largest and most valuable” of its type in the United States.
-Later, at the conclusion of World War I, the United States Government centered the preliminary work of its delegation to the Paris Peace Conference, President Wilson’s famous “Inquiry,” at the Society’s headquarters to utilize many of the Library’s unique resources.The Library has thrived at the University of Wisconsin-Milwaukee and, through the years, the collections have expanded and presently comprise well over one million items including maps, atlases, books, journals, pamphlets, photographs, slides, Landsat images, and digital spatial data.
+Later, at the conclusion of World War I, the United States Government centered the preliminary work of its delegation to the Paris Peace Conference, President Wilson’s famous “Inquiry,” at the Society’s headquarters to utilize many of the Library’s unique resources.
+Since the transfer of ownership of the collection to the University of Wisconsin-Milwaukee in 1978, the AGSL has thrived and the collections have expanded and presently comprise nearly two million items including maps, atlases, books, journals, pamphlets, photographs, slides, Landsat images, and digital spatial data.

 The curator welcomes inquiries about donations of maps and related materials, as long as such donations adhere to the library’s collections policies and enhance our current collections.

-We proudly participate in the World Digital Library and the Digital Public Library of America
+We proudly participate in the World Digital Library and the Digital Public Library of America.

 Follow us on Social Media!